vdhamer/Photo-Club-Hub-HTML/.github/README.md

 From a purely technical perspective, Photo Club Hub and Photo Club HTML _could_ have been implemented as a single repository with two relatively different targets that happen to be on two different platforms.

-Despite having code overlap, they are for now split into two repos to lower the barrier to contribute on either.
+Despite having code overlap, they are - for now - split into two repos to lower the barrier to contribute to either.
-Until the common code is factored out into a package, it will require some manual effort to keep the two in sync.
+Until the common code is factored out into a package, it will require some extra effort to keep the two in sync.

 ## Will 3 hierarchy levels be enough?